P-p-H-d/mlib/README.md

 Pop the last unicode code point from the string 'str' encoded as a variable UTF8 encoded code point and store in '*u' the popped unicode code point if 'u' is not NULL.
-It returns true in case of succes or false otherwise (no character to pop or no valid UTF8).
+It returns true in case of success or false otherwise (no character to pop or no valid UTF8).

 ##### size\_t string\_length\_u(string\_t str)